Marcel-MSC/Csharp_Hotel_System/README.md

-# Csharp_Hotel_System
+Csharp Hotel System
-A system to manager a hotel rooms, reservations and clients.
+A system to manage a hotel rooms, reservations and clients.
+Still in progress.